cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 straight-line fashion.

 ~~~
-map2curve_ft(alpha)
+map2curve_svdw(alpha, ctr=0)
+Inputs:
-Input: alpha, an octet string to be hashed.
+  - alpha, an octet string to be hashed.
+  - ctr, an integer in [0, 255] that defaults to 0 if unspecified.
 Output: (x, y), a point on E.

 Constants: